About the Writer (following tradition and writing in the third person for this)

 Ava Collopy has traveled around North America and Europe while working various paid and volunteer jobs, and giving blood many times.
 She hails from Portland, Oregon and Dublin, Ireland.

-Her nonfiction is published in The Relic, the Effort, the Yelp and Down in the Dirt.
+Her nonfiction is published in Edible Red, Down in the Dirt, and The Relic, the Effort, the Yelp.

 Her fiction is published in White Liquor Steemit, Beautiful Losers, White Liquor, Down in the Dirt, Brilliant Flash Fiction (contest shortlist, as A.C.), Sunlight in the Sanctuary, Treading Water, and Adrift.